-1. To address your first likely concern right off the bat…
+1. “Does this Macro Calculator work?” — To address your first likely concern…

-Yes, the calculations ‘work’ — I’ve been coaching online as a full-time job since 2011.
+Yes, the macro calculator ‘works.’
+I’ve been coaching online as a full-time job since 2011.
 If I didn’t get results (view over 100 client results photos here), I’d get fired.

 And yes, they are very well thought out — they’re based on the recommendations in my book, The Muscle and Strength Nutrition Pyramid, which is a 290-page, fully-referenced guide for powerlifters and physique athletes.

-But wondering whether they are ‘correct’ is the wrong way of thinking about things, because…
+But wondering whether they are ‘correct’ is the wrong way to approach things, because…

-2. You will need to adjust these numbers sooner or later to achieve the desired rate of weight change.
+2. You will need to adjust these Macros sooner or later to achieve the desired rate of weight change.

 Why later?
 Because energy needs change over time as we diet and bulk.
 Your metabolism will gradually adapt to fight a caloric deficit, and energy needs increase when we gain weight.
 These things happen for some people more than others and this is not something a calculator can predict for.

-However, knowing how impatient people are to see results, I’ve factored this into the calculations…
+However, knowing how impatient people are to see results, I’ve factored this into the macro calculations…

 But Before we get into that…